BSI-Bund/secvisogram/README.md

 - Select Relevance Level "want to have" (only in FormEditor Tab): CTRL + SHIFT + 3
 - Select Relevance Level "nice to know" (only in FormEditor Tab): CTRL + SHIFT + 4
 - Select Relevance Level "optional" (only in FormEditor Tab): CTRL + SHIFT + 5
+- Jump to next Error: f8 (can be changed for FormEditor tab but f8 is fixed in Json Editor)

 These can be overwritten if needed by providing an alternative keybinding in `.well-known/appspecific/de.bsi.secvisogram.json`.